gui-gui/my-mac-setup/README.md

 listen 80 :default_server;
 ```

-now to [solve a problem](https://github.com/laravel/valet/issues/440#issuecomment-579830736), at the time of writting of this guide, we need to modify valet's `server.php`
+Now to [solve a problem](https://github.com/laravel/valet/issues/440#issuecomment-579830736), at the time of writting of this guide, we need to modify valet's `server.php`

 ```
  code ~/.composer/vendor/laravel/valet/server.php code ~/.composer/vendor/laravel/valet/server.php
 ```

-and add
+And add

 ```
 /**